 Southwestern Community College began operation as a part of Iowa's community college system on July 1, 1966.
 In assuming its role as a new institution, Southwestern inherited the facilities and instructional programs of Creston Community College which had been operated by the Creston Community School District since 1926.

 A 406-acre campus site was purchased in 1966, and the first new building on the site was occupied in the summer of 1970.
 The campus expanded with the addition of the Student Center, Administration Center, and Technical Center.
 In 1995, an area Arts and Wellness Center was completed on the Southwestern campus.
-This facility houses SWCC's adult and continuing education department and performing arts auditorium, as well as the Southern Prairie YMCA, complete with gymnasium, Olympic sized pool, and other recreation and fitness facilities.
+This facility houses SWCC's adult and continuing education department and performing arts auditorium, as well as the Southern Prairie Family Fitness Center, complete with gymnasium, Olympic sized pool, and other recreation and fitness facilities.
 The SWCC campus includes outdoor facilities for tennis, baseball, and softball as well as other outdoor recreational facilities.
 Both men's, women's and coed residence halls are also located on campus.

 Facilities built since the year 2000 include an Allied Health & Science Center; Technical Center II; and Spartan Suites, Spartan Hall, and Spartan Court, apartment-style residence halls.

 In addition to the strong arts and sciences program at Southwestern, an array of career and technical education programs are offered; as well as comprehensive programs in adult and continuing education, industrial training, and economic development.